Infrared energy experts AbegSun

 However, this law provides for certain requirements for increasing energy efficiency in the building energy sector.
 In addition, consultations on the Energy Performance of Buildings Directive (EPBD) are currently being carried out at EU level.

-The law states: “In particular, the use of renewable environmental heat, which is available everywhere free of charge, by means of heat pumps and solar thermal energy is play a crucial role”.
+The law states: "In particular, the use of renewable environmental heat, which is available everywhere free of charge, by means of heat pumps and solar thermal energy is being play a decisive role".
 However, this is complete nonsense, because "freely available renewable environmental heat" in the form of outside air or geothermal energy from the ground has inefficiently low temperatures compared to the building heat from the previous day, which is used by an infrared heater for heating.
-This fact alone makes heat pump heating inefficient in energy terms.
-If one wanted to prove that this is not the case, this could only be demonstrated by an efficiency measurement procedure laid down in a DIN standard.
+This fact alone makes heat pump heating energy inefficient.
+If you wanted to prove that this is not the case, this could only be demonstrated by an efficiency measurement procedure laid down in a DIN standard.
 Remarkably, however, this test procedure does not exist for heat pump heating systems. - It would then be necessary to measure the actual Useful energy in space reveal the low efficiency of this heating system.

 B. GEG Act: Solution with heat pumps